RU-ECE/ECE451-Parallel/syllabus2023.md

   * Required good command of C++, helpful to know some machine language but not required
   * 16:332:563 (Grads) or 16:332:331 (undergrads)
-  * 16:332:351 (Programming Methodology-II & Data
+  * 16:332:351 (Programming Methodology-II & Data)
-  * Strongly advised to have a solid background using Linux
+  * Helps to have a solid background using Linux
-    * Tools in this course will use linux, remote machines will be available
+    * Tools in this course will use Linux, remote machines will be available
   * 14:332:434 – Operating Systems (helpful)

 ## Software and Hardware Requirements

-Because students today may have a Mac running an ARM CPU, we will provide online facilities, but if you can compile on your own intel machine this will lighten the load on the central resources.
+Because students today may have a Mac running an ARM CPU, we will provide online facilities for Intel, but if you can compile on your own intel machine this will lighten the load on the central resources.
 Everyone is expected to get an account on Amarel, the Rutgers research cluster, and to use the resource carefully as we are guests.

-* g++/clang++ compiler capable of executing c++-14 and OpenMP
+* g++/clang++ compiler
 * c++ threading
+* Intel ISPC
 * Intel 4th generation or better capable of executing AVX2 instructions
 * CUDA running on NVIDIA GTX 10xx or better
 * OpenMPI (running on Amarel cluster)
-* Icarus Verilog (if time permits)

 ## COURSE DESCRIPTION